Skip to content

 If you want a golf rangefinder that’s almost the very best but that doesn’t include all of the latest smart technology nor the price that goes along with all of that technology, this is the rangefinder for you to buy with absolute confidence.

-Bushnell being Bushell, the Tour V6 (which does not include slope) and the V6 Shift (which does include slope) are super-high-build-quality lasers with incredibly fast readouts, pinpoint accuracy, beautiful 6x optics, a strong vibration target lock confirmation, and the patented built-in Bushnell BITE magnet.
+Bushnell being Bushnell, the Tour V6 (which does not include slope) and the V6 Shift (which does include slope) are super-high-build-quality lasers with incredibly fast readouts, pinpoint accuracy, beautiful 6x optics, a strong vibration target lock confirmation, and the patented built-in Bushnell BITE magnet.

 You can go cheaper, and you most certainly can go more expensive, but you’re really not going to want for much if you go with the Bushnell Tour V6/V6 Shift.
 And, you can save some money and get the previous generation Bushnell Tour V5 or V5 Shift while supplies last.